 Waismann Method Oxycodone Treatment

 Our exclusive Oxycodone Detox is private and at the forefront of all advanced medical treatments for opioid abuse.
 We provide a medical, private and safe environment with one of the most opioid specialized programs in the country.
 We have created a comprehensive treatment that addresses the individual and not just the addiction.
-We also focus on listening and understanding the needs of each person.
-We do not have a single treatment that patients need to adapt to; we offer some modified forms of treatment to adjust to each patient’s needs.
+Our team of experts, focus on listening and understanding the needs of each person.
+There are also a number of treatment protocols to get off Oxycodone.